desinas/bookstore-front/README.md

 - __Navigation through components (pages)__ RouterLink in Templates Router API in TypeScript.
 Simple navigation, Navigation with parameters, Navigation with actions.

+- __Using Angular service__ for the Bookstore service and model for Invoking the Java EE Back-end.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.